stkent/stkent.github.io/_posts/2016-02-05-adventures-with-javadocs-part-2.md

   <li>as plain text, without a fully qualified class name, when the parameter type is not user-created <em>or</em> auto-imported.</li>
 </ol>

-As per the last post, the lack of a hyperlink in format 3 is straightforward to understand - since the Android `Bundle` class is not part of the collection of source files for which we are generating documentation, there's no way the `javadoc` tool could know where to link to![^1] To help us understand the difference between text formats 2 and 3, let's return to the `javadoc` documentation and try to understand the "package does not exist" and "symbol not found" errors we received above.
+As per the last post, the lack of a hyperlink in format 3 is straightforward to understand - since the Android `Bundle` class is not part of the collection of source files for which we are generating documentation, there’s no way the `javadoc` tool could know where to link to![^1] To help us understand the difference between text formats 2 and 3, let’s return to the `javadoc` documentation and try to understand the "package does not exist" and "symbol not found" errors we received above.

 # Class Classifications